unovue/radix-vue/docs/content/components/number-field.md

 ---

 title: Number Field
-description: A number field allows a user to enter a number, and increment or decrement the value using stepper buttons.
+description: A number field allows a user to enter a number and increment or decrement the value using stepper buttons.
 name: number field
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/spinbutton
 ---

 # Number Field

 <Description>
-A number field allows a user to enter a number, and increment or decrement the value using stepper buttons.
+A number field allows a user to enter a number and increment or decrement the value using stepper buttons.
 </Description>

 <ComponentPreview name="NumberField" />

 ## Features